Before you start

 Negating boolean values can be valuable when buildings objects that have two opposing states—such as toggles, buttons, or other settings.

-In order to negate a boolean value, enter !
+In order to negate a boolean value, enter ! or not before the boolean variable.

 For example, consider the following expression: ! boolVar